khushaligupta09/colour-economy/README.md

 | Trends data | Google Trends via pytrends |

 ---
+## Brand Selection Methodology

+Brands were selected by screening publicly listed companies whose primary brand colour, as documented in official brand guidelines and confirmed by brand colour databases (BrandColors.net and Encycolorpedia), closely matches the announced Pantone Colour of the Year.
+Selection required that the colour be a permanent, documented element of the brand's visual identity — not a seasonal campaign or product variant.
+Ambiguous cases where the colour match was subjective or where the brand had multiple equally prominent colours were noted explicitly.

+**Borderline case — Apple (AAPL):** Apple was included for Ultimate Gray 2021 on the basis of its Space Gray product line, which has been a primary aesthetic across Mac, iPhone and Apple Watch since 2013.
+Apple's brand identity intentionally avoids a single dominant colour, making this the most borderline inclusion in the dataset.
+Results were tested with and without Apple — exclusion does not materially change findings (Apple CAR: -6.6%).

+---
 ## Brand Universe

 ### Tier 1 — Permanent Colour Identity